pnp/cli-microsoft365/docs/docs/cmd/spo/page/page-header-set.md

 : Y focal point of the header image

 `--layout [layout]`
 : Layout to use in the header.
-Allowed values `FullWidthImage,NoImage`.
+Allowed values `FullWidthImage,NoImage,ColorBlock,CutInShape`.
 Default `FullWidthImage`

 `--textAlignment [textAlignment]`
 : How to align text in the header.
 Allowed values `Center,Left`.
 Default `Left`

-`--showKicker`
+`--showTopicHeader`
-: Set, to show the kicker
+: Set, to show the topic header

 `--showPublishDate`
 : Set, to show the publishing date

-`--kicker [kicker]`
+`--topicHeader [topicHeader]`
-: Text to show in the kicker, when showKicker is set
+: Text to show in the topic header, when showTopicHeader is set

 `--authors [authors]`
 : Comma-separated list of page authors to show in the header